 79% of autistic people and 70% of their families feel socially isolated

 If you have found this post helpful you may want to sign up to my free monthly newsletter.
-If you sign up now you will get my free quick guide to managing challenging behaviour.
+If you sign up now you will get my free guide to the top autism therapies for young children.

 The source of data in this post is the National Autistic Society and The Department Of Education.

 Department of Education Special Educational Needs Statistics and Exclusion Statistics.